Baldwin County Board of Education

 The Baldwin County Board of Education oversees most public schools in Baldwin County, Alabama, and is based in Bay Minette, Alabama.
 The Board serves the entire county.
 Over 30,000 students are within the supervision of the Board.
 3,400 employees including 2,100 classroom teachers, serve the students at its campuses.
 The Board of Education is the largest single employer in Baldwin County.

 History

 In 2017, Gulf Shores approved a plan create a separate school district and began breaking away from Baldwin County School System.
 The city of Gulf Shores broke away from the Baldwin County Public Schools system at the beginning of the 2019-2020 school year.
-The Gulf Shores City Schools operate 3 schools, one elementary, one middle, and one high school.
+The Gulf Shores City Schools operate three schools, one elementary, one middle, and one high school.

-On March 15, 2022, Orange Beach voted on a plan to create their own city school district. n breaking away from Baldwin County School System.
+On March 15, 2022, Orange Beach voted on a plan to create its own city school district (Orange Beach City Schools), breaking away from Baldwin County School System.

+Student body

+Over ninety percent of the student body speaks English only.Spanish is the language most common language after English.
+Languages other than English represented in Baldwin County Schools are Arabic, Armenian, Bengali, Cambodian, Chinese, Finnish, French, German, Gujarati, Japanese, Korean, Marathi, Nepali, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Tagalog, Tamil, Telugu, Thai, Turkish, Ukrainian, Udu, Vietnamese, and other indigenous languages.

+About thirteen percent of the student body lives in poverty.
+This is slightly less than the state and national averages.
+The student body is about 83% White and 9%, in line with the county population.